All You Need to Know About Disney’s Free FastPass

 Folks staying at Disney hotels can schedule FastPass+ appointments starting 60 days before they arrive at the parks via their PC, and change appointments at the parks using a smartphone app.
 Everyone else can make reservations starting 30 days out once they buy admission tickets.
 We understand that for some parents, this ability to plan ahead will be a huge plus.
 For others, having to think about rides and attractions this far out will make planning more stressful.
 Just remember that people who plan ahead can wind up changing their plans and things might open up that way.

 What the Pros Do

 It might seem absurd to make appointments for amusement park rides, and even more so to book them weeks before you even arrive at the park.
-But for must-do attractions (princess meet-and-greets for young girls or the Many Adventures of Winnie the Pooh, below) it will save time and the tedium of very long lines.
-For rides like Soarin’ at Epcot, which has astoundingly long lines, it can be the best way to make sure you get on at all.
+But for must-do attractions (princess meet-and-greets for young girls or Jedi experiences for Star Wars fans) it will save time and the tedium of very long lines.
+Unfortunately, for rides like Soarin’ at Epcot, which has astoundingly long lines, it can be the only way to make sure you get on at all.

-When I plan visits for clients, I actually plot their route through the parks ride by ride.
-This way I can book FastPass times without worrying about time-wasting backtracking or mad dashes across the park.
+Disney vacation planner actually plot their clients’ route through the parks ride by ride.
+This way they can book FastPass times without worrying about mad dashes across the park.

 Having a ride-by-ride itinerary can sound way too scripted for many parents.
-And sure, on non-peak days you can wing it and fit in most of what you want to.
+And sure, on non-peak days you can wing it and fit in most of what you want to, maybe with a little backtracking.
 But if you are visiting during a school break, a schedule with strategic FastPass+ appointments really can help you to make the most of those very pricey admission tickets.

 If All Else Fails…